CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 Project SEKAI is made by SEGA and released in 2020, since then SEGA proactively organize song commission events.
 Thanks for these events, quite a lot of songs [released in 2020 and after](https://www.sekaipedia.org/wiki/List_of_songs#Commissioned_songs) become members in the Hall of Legend song list.
 Of course, all of these songs are included in Project SEKAI.
 So playing Project SEKAI can help you to get known to newer songs which Project Diva doesn't have.

-Unfortunately, Project SEKAI also only include songs from Crypton Future Media's Vocaloid characters, so it doesn't solve the problem of playing Project Diva only 😪.
+Unfortunately, Project SEKAI also only include songs from CFM Vocaloid characters, so it doesn't solve the problem of playing Project Diva only 😪.

 Another problem with Project SEKAI is that, initially only a few songs are unlocked.
+To unlock more songs, you have to go through storylines of these non-Vocaloid characters, which is tedious and time-consuming.

+Finally, Project SEKAI is a mobile game.
+So expect pay-to-win elements and Gacha in this game.

-To unlock more songs, you have to watch the storyline of these non-Vocaloid characters, which is tedious and time-consuming.
-So I recommend you just to buy a second hand Project SEKAI's account that has majority of songs unlocked.
-Then you can play any songs freely.
+Due to these drawbacks, I would recommend to avoid Project SEKAI if possible, but if you really want to stay in Project SEKAI, I recommend you just to buy a second hand Project SEKAI's account that has majority of songs unlocked to save yourself some times on unlocking songs.

-Due to these two drawbacks, I would recommend to just play other music games mentioned above, and skip Project SEKAI.

 ## Way 3 = Way 2 + Way 1